parro-it/ai-fun/README.md

 All `ai-fun` modules started with version 1 and follows [semantic versioning](https://semver.org/).
 All major version bumping will happen at the same time for all of the modules.

+* _Iteration lazyness_

+for await vs map -> lower order iterables are iterated only when needed (optionally?)